isw-kudos/huddo-docs/docs/boards/connections/httpd.md

 ### b) Existing HCL Connections domain

-> The following configuration should be set when Huddo Boards is deployed at a context root under the existing HCL Connections domain. a new domain.
+> The following configuration should be set when Huddo Boards is deployed at a context root under the existing HCL Connections domain.

 ```apache
 <VirtualHost *:443>